Born in a Bank

 “Methods and procedures [of teaching] could change, she contended, and must be rethought based on the changing condition of the world and human need (Cox, 1961).”
 Does God allow methods to change in teaching his word based on changing conditions?
-God commanded that His word be preached and teached (didactic teaching).
+God commanded that His word be preached and taught (didactic teaching).
 He doesn’t command that His word be dialogued or discussed to a consensus (dialectic method) which was advocated by Marxists like Dewey and which now exists in nearly every church today taking the form of small group dialectic sessions.

 “In her training design she utilized the full range of learning taxonomies.
 While her cognitive input was strong, she understood the power of the affective and volitional domains, and stressed the experiential as well (Clinton, 1995).”
 Does God have an interest in your “affective domain” (feelings)?

 Has Talbot ever been a Christian Seminary?
 Talbot is the seminary for Biola.
 Charles Fuller was the Chairman of the Board of Biola in the late 1920’s.
 Talbot Seminary’s first dean was Charles Feinberg, an Orthodox Jewish rabbi.
 John Macarthur has stated that the only reason he attended Talbot was to be personally tutored by this rabbi.
 (See John Macarthur’s Rabbi).